 In DNA, the nitrogenous base adenine has a shape that’s complementary to the base thymine, and the base cytosine has a shape that’s complementary to guanine.
 Things that are complementary fit together, like the way that a key fits into a lock, a hand fits into a glove, etc.

 As we’ll see throughout this course, complementarity is one of the most important phenomena in biology, and it’s the basis of many structure-function relationships.
 Complementarity explains how enzymes work, how chemical signals bind to receptors, and how the immune system recognizes and fights off invaders.
 Note the spelling.
 When two things are complementary, they fit together.
 When somebody says something that’s complimentary (with an “i”), they’ve said something nice.

 In addition to their complementary shape, polar functional groups on these bases will form hydrogen bonds with one another.
 Three hydrogen bonds form between cytosine and guanine, while two bonds form between adenine and thymine.

 |The dotted lines between complementary bases indicate hydrogen bonds|

-Though it’s not shown in the diagram above (and often not shown in published diagrams) these hydrogen bonds only form when the nucleotides are positioned upside-down relative to one another, as shown below.
+Though it’s not shown in the diagram above (and often not shown in published diagrams) complementarity between bases and hydrogen bond formation only happens when the nucleotides are positioned upside-down relative to one another, as shown below.